jcrunge/vscode-settings/README.md

 # vscode-settings
-a short configuration I use
+a short configuration I use to js (Reactjs and Nodejs) coding

 Copy and paste on your vscode setting file :D